outbe/outbe-l2-contracts/docs/adrs/0003-tribute-draft.md

 All functions are available on the proxy.

-- initialize(address consumptionUnit)
+- initialize(address consumptionUnit, address owner)
     - One-time initializer.
 Sets the ConsumptionUnit contract address and initializes OZ components.
     - Requirements: consumptionUnit != address(0)

-- submit(bytes32[] cuHashes) -> bytes32 tdId
+- submit(uint256[] calldata consumptionUnitIds) -> uint256 tokenId
     - Anyone can call.
 Mints a Tribute Draft from the provided CU hashes.
     - Validations:
-        - cuHashes is non-empty and contains no duplicates
+        - consumptionUnitIds are valid hash-based IDs and contains no duplicates
-        - Each cuHash was not used previously in any Tribute Draft
+        - Each consumptionUnitId was not used previously in any Tribute Draft
-        - For each cuHash: CU exists in ConsumptionUnit
+        - For each consumptionUnitId: CU exists in ConsumptionUnit
         - All CUs share the same owner, currency, and worldwide day
     - Effects:
         - Aggregates amounts: base + atto with carry (attoSum >= 1e18 increases base)
-        - Computes tdId = keccak256(abi.encode(owner, worldwideDay, cuHashes))
+        - Computes tdId = keccak256(abi.encode(owner, worldwideDay, consumptionUnitIds))
         - Persists TributeDraftEntity under tdId
-        - Marks each cuHash as used
+        - Marks each consumptionUnitId as used
         - Increments total counter
-    - Emits: Submitted(tdId, owner, submittedBy, cuCount, timestamp)
+    - Emits: Minted(owner, tdId)

+- exists(bytes32 tokenId) -> bool
+    - Returns whether a CU exists.

-- getTributeDraft(bytes32 tdId) -> TributeDraftEntity
+- getData(uint256 tokenId) -> ConsumptionUnitEntity
-    - Returns the full Tribute Draft record by id.
+    - Returns the full CU structure.

-- getConsumptionUnitAddress() -> address
+- balanceOf(address owner) -> uint256
-    - Returns the address of the linked ConsumptionUnit contract.
+    - Returns a number of tokens owned by the given address.

-- setConsumptionUnitAddress(address)
+-
-    - onlyOwner.
-Updates the linked ConsumptionUnit address.
+- tokenOfOwnerByIndex(address owner, uint256 index) -> uint256
+    - Returns the tokenId at the given index for the owner.

 - totalSupply() -> uint256
-    - Returns total number of Tribute Drafts minted.
+    - Returns total number of stored tokens (monotonic increment on submission).

+- owner() -> address
+    - Returns contract owner.

 - supportsInterface(bytes4 interfaceId) -> bool
-    - ERC165-compatible; currently delegates to super and can be extended.
+    - ERC165Compatible; currently delegates to super and can be extended.

 # Events and Errors

 Events (from ITributeDraft):

-- Submitted(bytes32 indexed tdId, address indexed owner, address indexed submittedBy, uint256 cuCount, uint256
+- Minted(address indexed minter, address indexed to, uint256 indexed tokenId)
-  timestamp)

 Errors (from ITributeDraft):

+- EmptyArray();
+- NotFound(uint256 consumptionUnitIds);
+- NotSameOwner(uint256 consumptionUnitIds);
+- NotSettlementCurrencyCurrency();
-- EmptyArray()
+- NotSameWorldwideDay();
-- AlreadyExists()                  // duplicate CU in input or CU already used by any TD
-- NotFound(bytes32 cuHash)         // referenced CU not found
-- NotSameOwner(bytes32 cuHash)     // CU owner differs from the first CU owner/caller
-- NotSettlementCurrencyCurrency()  // settlement currency mismatch
-- NotSameWorldwideDay()            // worldwide day mismatch

-# Aggregation, Identity, and Hashing

-- Identity: tdId is computed as keccak256(abi.encode(owner, worldwideDay, cuHashes)).
-- The contract treats cuHashes as opaque identifiers; it verifies existence via IConsumptionUnit.getConsumptionUnit.
-- Each cuHash is placed into a global set consumptionUnitHashes to ensure it is used at most once across all TDs.
-- Amounts are aggregated via base+atto with carry such that atto stays in [0, 1e18).

 # Access Control